jonathan-taylor/ISLP/docs/jupyterbook/transforms/poly.md

 ## Underlying model

-If we look at `quartic`, we see it is a `Variable`, i.e. it can be used to produce a set of columns in a design matrix when it is a term used in creating the `ModelSpec`.
+If we look at `quartic`, we see it is a `Feature`, i.e. it can be used to produce a set of columns in a design matrix when it is a term used in creating the `ModelSpec`.

 Its encoder is `Poly(degree=4)`.
 This is a special `sklearn` transform that expects a single column